 4) Don’t cover your ears while wandering around

 After reaching the camp, you will roam around to acclimatize.
 While doing so, make sure to keep your ears uncovered.

 Ears are considered to be a good indicator of atmospheric condition to the brain.
 Do you remember popping your ears during a flight or scuba dive?
 Well, that’s because your body is adjusting to the change in pressure.
 Your inner ears traps some air and when you are at a high altitude or below sea level, the actual pressure and air pressure trapped in inner ears differ.
 This cause imbalance and to restore balance, you need to pop that trapped air out.

 Similarly, keeping your ears open will indicate a change in atmospheric surroundings to your brain and it will start adapting faster.

 At the same time, covering your head is equally important.
 You don’t want to just avoid AMS but cold too.
 Roll your skull cap up till your temple, keep your ears open and head covered.

 5) Ascend slowly

 A Diamox course should start at least 2 days before the trek starts and continue till you are back at the altitude when you started the course.
 Discontinuing the course during the trek can trigger altitude sickness symptoms rapidly.
-Diamox has some side effects like strong sensation in mouth and on tongue, day mouth and increased urine amount which dehydrates your body quicker than normal.
-So, if you are on a course of Diamox, it is recommended to consume 6-7 litres of water everyday instead of 4-5.
+Diamox has some side effects like strong sensation in the mouth and on the tongue, day mouth and increased urine amount which dehydrates your body quicker than normal.
+So, if you are on a course of Diamox, it is recommended to consume 6-7 liters of water every day instead of 4-5.

 An alternative for Diamox is Coco which is an Ayurvedic medicine to fight altitude sickness.